Equivalence of continuous- and discrete-variable gate-based quantum computers with finite energy: Realistic continuous-variable quantum computers

 and that $\operatorname{sinc}(\pi m)=0$ for all integers except zero, i.e., $m\in\mathbb Z \setminus \{0\}$, for which case $\operatorname{sinc}(0)=1$.
 This means, for integer $m$ we can write $\operatorname{sinc}(\pi m)=\delta_{m,0}$.
 We therefore find that

-which is precisely the same as Eq.~(\ref{eq:MCVQC-PDF}), up to a factor of $\ell$ on the input integers. \end{proof} \begin{lemma} DVQC approximates MCVQC, with gates selected from the set described in Fig.~\ref{fig:Universal_circuit_a}, with $n$ modes and up to $L$ elementary operations with an error bounded by $ \epsilon_{MD} \leq 212 E^{*2} \frac{L}{\sqrt d}$. \end{lemma} \begin{proof} We first note that the probability density function $p_M(\bar{\mathbf x})$ for the model MCVQC can be expressed using Lemma~\ref{lemma:MCVQC-SSD} as
+which is precisely the same as Eq.~(\ref{eq:MCVQC-PDF}), up to a factor of $\ell$ on the input integers. \end{proof} \begin{lemma} DVQC approximates MCVQC, with gates selected from the set described in Fig.~\ref{fig:Universal_circuit_a}, with $n$ modes and up to $K$ rounds of interlaced Gaussian and cubic phase gates with an error bounded by $\epsilon_{MD} \leq 1215 E^{*2} \frac{Kn^2}{\sqrt d}$, where the energy of the CV system is bound by $E^*$ throughout the evolution of the circuit and $d$ is the dimension of the simulating qudit system. \end{lemma} \begin{proof} We first note that the probability density function $p_M(\bar{\mathbf x})$ for the model MCVQC can be expressed using Lemma~\ref{lemma:MCVQC-SSD} as

 We will now see that this model can be simulated by initializing a DV system in the state $\Tr_S(\hat\rho_0)$, followed by implementing DV gates $\hat U_d$, each corresponding to relevant CV gates $\hat U$.
 We express the DV PDF as